jhauga/data-conversion-test/README.md

     - `` make all ``
  9. Run server with:
     - `` node server.js ``
+    - Or use Github pages environment
  10. Create a new repo by:
     - `` CHANGE ``
  11. Additionally to clean to reset repo:
     - `` make clean ``

+### View resulte
+1. If final test repo is uploaded to Github:
+   - To see outputs from test [click here](https://jhauga.github.io/htmlpreview.github.com/?https://github.com/CHANGE_USER/CHANGE_REPO/blob/main/index.html).
+2. If final test remains local use method for localhost:
+   - For example - ```php -S localhost:8000```